Sensedia/Interceptors/JS_GoogleOpenId/README-EN.md

     -H 'Content-type: application/json' \
     -d '{"extraInfo": {"key01": "value01", "key02": "value02"}}'
 ```
-> :information_source: **Obs.:** The shown extraInfo in the requisition's body is extracted and sent as a state to Google.
+> :information_source: **Obs.:** The extraInfo informed in the requisition's body is extracted and sent as a state to Google.

 Expected response: